Frequently Asked Questions Regarding Your Healthcare

 Kroger could easily afford higher company contribution rates that reflect the hours you have worked during this crisis, making sure stores stay open and our communities and customers are served.

-The hard work and sacrifices you are making by showing up to work every day during a pandemic deserves to be rewarded, you have earned and deserve affordable health care and there is no reason the company cannot help with that.
+The hard work and sacrifices you are making by showing up to work every day during a pandemic deserve to be rewarded.
+You have earned and deserve affordable health care and there is no reason the company cannot help with that.

-Simply put, they can improve your current fund, but they would rather find ways to push costs onto you in order to keep more profit and control for them.
+Simply put, Kroger can improve your current health care fund, restore your hazard pay, and agree to a contract that protects and expands your benefits, but they would rather find ways to push costs onto you in order to keep more profit and control for them.